FabHof/elm-ui-datepicker/README.md

     }
 ```

 To get a `DatePicker.model` use the `DatePicker.init` function.
-If you want the current day to be highlighted, you have to set it using `DatePicker.setToday`.
+If you want the current day to be highlighted, you have to set it using `DatePicker.setToday` or use `DatePicker.initWithToday`

 ```elm
 init : ( Model, Cmd Msg )